 The non-executive Directors are not appointed for a fixed term but are subject to periodic reviews.
-Mr D Davis was appointed in 1971 and Mr R E Freshwater and Mr A M Freshwater were appointed in 2010 all of whom receive fees only.
+Mr D Davis was appointed in 1971, Mr R E Freshwater and Mr A M Freshwater were appointed in 2010 and Mr A E Bude was appointed in 2014.
+They are all remunerated by a fixed Director's fee.